benc-uk/kube-workshop/08-helm-ingress/readme.md

 ## ⛑️ Introduction to Helm

-[Helm is an external project](https://helm.sh/) which can be used to greatly simplify deploying applications to Kubernetes, either applications you have written and developed, or external 3rd party software & tools.
-Much like a package manager (apt, rpm, snap) works on Linux
+[Helm is an CNCF project](https://helm.sh/) which can be used to greatly simplify deploying applications to Kubernetes, either applications written and developed in house, or external 3rd party software & tools.

 - Helm simplifies deployment into Kubernetes using _charts_, when a chart is deployed it is refereed to as a _release_.
 - A _chart_ consists of one or more Kubernetes YAML templates + supporting files.